freddieFishCake/natural-alarm/README.md

 sudo systemctl start mosquitto.service
 ```

-Test mosquitto using the clients:
+Test mosquitto using the clients

 Install wiringpi, piGPIO and OpenSSL:
 ```